Overview of Part 232

 Record the date and volume of hazardous waste shipments on Form 232-5 (Part VI).
-Receipts and completed forms must be retained for five years (also, see the section entitled, "Hazardous Waste Management" in this booklet).
+Receipts and completed forms must be retained for five years (see the section entitled "Hazardous Waste Management").

 Perc Usage Log, Form 232-6 (Part VII)

-- The volume of Perc purchased each month as recorded from Perc purchases; if no Perc is purchased during a given month, then enter zero gallons into the log for that month;
+- The volume of perc purchased each month, as recorded from perc purchases.
+If no perc is purchased during a given month, enter zero gallons into the log for that month;

 "Twice-a-Year" - Operation and Maintenance Checklist, Form 232-8

 This form is a checklist for your entire facility.
 It contains both state and federal requirements.
 This form must be completed at least once every six months.

 Perc dry cleaning shops create two major streams of regulated hazardous waste: 1) solid and semi-solid perc wastes (including spent cartridge filters, spent carbon, still bottoms - sludge and muck, lint, and any other perc-contaminated items); and 2) perc-contaminated wastewater.
 These wastes can seriously pollute the environment if they are not handled correctly.
 As such, you must keep clear, comprehensive records in your shop to prove you have legally disposed these hazardous wastes.

 Part 232.10 requires that any perc-contaminated wastes must be managed in accordance with NYSDEC regulations, 6 NYCRR Parts 370 through 376.
 All perc-contaminated wastes must be stored in tightly sealed containers, which are impermeable to the solvent, so that no perc is released to the atmosphere.